 Do you travel often?
 Do you spend hours commuting to work every day?
 Do you like to take your car on road trips?
 Are you miles away from civilization or friends?
 Do you want something comfortable, spacious and fuel efficient?
-If you spend lots of time behind the wheel, it would be wise to get something that is fuel efficient, comfortable and reliable.
+If you spend lots of time behind the wheel, it would be wise to get something that is fuel efficient, comfortable, and reliable.

 Are You an Off-Roading Machine?

 Do you live in areas that require more muscle and towing capacity?
 Are there many unpaved roads?
 Do you have lots of gear and equipment that you're hauling all over the place?
 You might have to carry tons of gear for your job or you might need space for your growing family and all of your belongings.
-4WD might be a standard feature as far as you're concerned.
+Four-wheel drive might be a standard feature then, as far as you're concerned.
 What are you using your car/truck/SUV for?